 Reinforcement Theory is put into practice in many businesses and organizations.
 Here are some examples of how the elements of it might be used:

-• Examples of positive reinforcement for employees: monetary rewards and bonuses, extra holidays, verbal and written praise.
-All these incentivize employees to work hard and do as well as possible on behalf of the company.
+• Monetary rewards and bonuses, extra holidays, and verbal and written praise are examples of positive reinforcement for employees.
+All these incentivize employees to work hard and do as well as possible for the company.

 • Punishment is usually used as a last resort in the workplace.
 Examples include the docking of pay or disciplinary action if an employee does not show up for work.

-• An example of extinction being used to disincentivize would be the removal of paid overtime outside of busy periods.
-You no longer wish to encourage longer hours because it could actually have a detrimental effect on the business at this time.
+• An example of extinction being used to disincentivize would be the removal of paid overtime outside busy periods.
+You no longer wish to encourage longer hours because it could harm the business now.

 How to Use Reinforcement Theory to Motivate Employees

 The successful use of Reinforcement Theory relies on a business leader selecting the most appropriate of the four methods for their team at that moment in time.
-In reality, a manager must balance all four behavioural conditioning methods.
-They need to be regularly evaluating the use of each.
+In reality, a leader must balance all four behavioural conditioning methods and evaluate the use of each regularly.
 Are they currently working well together to reinforce the desired behaviours and discourage unwanted behaviours?

-That balance is not an easy thing to get right.
+That balance is not easy to achieve.
 Your workplace changes, and employees come and go.
 Your marketplace and business landscape also change.
-You must be agile and ready for change.
-You must avoid bringing unnecessary stress into the workplace.
+You must be agile and ready for change and avoid bringing unnecessary stress into the workplace.

 Therefore, a deeper understanding of Reinforcement Theory would benefit your organization.
-It is therefore recommended that you invest in employee motivation training.
-Here, managers can learn more about Reinforcement Theory and other theories related to motivation, their pros and cons.
+It is thus recommended that you invest in employee motivation training.
+Here, leaders can learn more about reinforcement theory and other theories related to motivation and their pros and cons.

-Organizations that invest in training managers to motivate their team will likely have a happier, more goal-oriented workforce that is content with their work but never complacent.
+Organizations that invest in training leaders to motivate their team will likely have a happier, more goal-oriented workforce that is content with their work but never complacent.

 • About the Author